zhangjue1993/A-New-Saliency-Driven-Fusion-Method-Based-on-Complex-Wavelet-Transform-for-Remote-Sensing-Images/README.md

 The algorithm displayed here consists of three parts: Fuzzy C means, Slaiency analysis based on FCM and spectral dissimilarity, and the fusion framework based on complex wavelet tranform.

 Wavelet Toolbox is needed.
+DT-CWT software used in this fusion algorithm is from VPS Naidu, MSDF Lab.